squeek502/ryanliptak.com/posts/better-named-character-reference-tokenization.md

 </aside></p>

-A while back, for no real reason, I tried writing an implementation of a data structure tailored to the specific use case of [the *Named character reference state*](https://html.spec.whatwg.org/multipage/parsing.html#named-character-reference-state) of HTML tokenization (here's the [link to that](https://github.com/squeek502/named-character-references)).
+A while back, for <span style="border-bottom: 1px dotted; cursor: default;" title="the actual reason will be detailed later">no real reason*</span>, I tried writing an implementation of a data structure tailored to the specific use case of [the *Named character reference state*](https://html.spec.whatwg.org/multipage/parsing.html#named-character-reference-state) of HTML tokenization (here's the [link to that experiment](https://github.com/squeek502/named-character-references)).
 Recently, I took that implementation, ported it to C++, and [used it to make some efficiency gains and fix some spec compliance issues](https://github.com/LadybirdBrowser/ladybird/pull/3011) in the [Ladybird browser](https://ladybird.org/).

 Throughout this, I never actually looked at the implementations used in any of the major browser engines.
-However, now that I *have* looked at Blink/WebKit/Gecko, I've realized that my implementation seems to be at least somewhat better across all the metrics that the browser engines care about:
+However, now that I *have* looked at Blink/WebKit/Gecko, I've realized that my implementation seems to be either on-par or better across the metrics that the browser engines care about:

-- Efficiency (only marginally faster at best, though)
+- Efficiency (just as fast, if not *slightly* faster)
-- Compactness of the data (~60% of the size)
+- Compactness of the data (uses ~60% of the data size)
 - Ease of use

 <p><aside class="note">

-Note: I'm confident these are the metrics of interest because, in [the python script](https://github.com/chromium/chromium/blob/8469b0ca44e36be251999cc819ff96dc3ac43290/third_party/blink/renderer/build/scripts/make_html_entity_table.py#L29-L32) that generates the data structures used for named character reference tokenization in Blink (the browser engine of Chromium), it contains this docstring (emphasis mine):
+Note: I'm singling out these metrics because, in [the python script](https://github.com/chromium/chromium/blob/8469b0ca44e36be251999cc819ff96dc3ac43290/third_party/blink/renderer/build/scripts/make_html_entity_table.py#L29-L32) that generates the data structures used for named character reference tokenization in Blink (the browser engine of Chromium), it contains this docstring (emphasis mine):

 <pre><code class="language-python"><span class="token_string">"""This python script creates the raw data that is our entity
 database.
 The representation is one string database containing all